 Virtual sports have been around for decades.
 The first virtual sport was a baseball simulation game created by IBM engineer John Burgeson in 1961.
 The game pitted two teams against one another and used a random number generator and player statistics to determine the result.
 It even included a play-by-play description.

 Since then, technology has advanced significantly and modern virtual sports use extremely complex algorithms.
 Motion capture technology also allows these games to produce staggeringly realistic 3D graphics and animations – often making it hard to distinguish from the real thing.

 Anyone who has played sports simulation games will know how fun it can be to watch a simulation of a soccer or football match, especially if you’ve got an emotional stake in one of the teams.

-Now all the top sportsbooks like bet365 and William Hill, which are already operating in New Jersey and Pennsylvania, have injected some extra excitement into computer-generated sports by giving you the chance to win money on the outcomes.
+Now all the top sportsbooks like bet365 and Caesars Sportsbook, which are already operating in New Jersey and Pennsylvania, have injected some extra excitement into computer-generated sports by giving you the chance to win money on the outcomes.

 Put simply, virtual sports use a random number generator to determine the outcome of a game or race.
 But there are complicated mechanics behind virtual sports betting matches to create an unbiased, pre-decided outcome.
 It means punters will be on the edge of their seat following every moment.

 Firstly, each participant in the race or game has an ability score.
 The probability of each participant winning is then weighted based on their ability.
 Those with the best ability will be the favorites and those with a lower ability will have a lower chance of winning.
 This produces a more realistic scenario, as well as a more fun game, as each event has participants with a range of abilities.

 Of course, if it were as simple as the best always wins then the sportsbooks would go out of business very quickly.
 So in addition to this, an element of randomness, or luck, is introduced into the algorithm.
 Just like in real-life sports.